jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The Autonomous System Provider Authorization (ASPA) object class can contain the following members:

 * objectClassName -- the string "rpki1_aspa"
-* handle -- a string representing the RIR-unique identifier of the ASPA registration
+* handle -- a string representing the INR-unique identifier of the ASPA registration
 * name -- a string representing an identifier assigned to the ASPA registration by the registration holder
 * autnum -- an unsigned 32-bit integer representing the autonomous system number of the registration holder ([@!I-D.ietf-sidrops-aspa-profile, section 3])